 Institutional Research Specialist Salary

-Institutional Research Specialists in the United States pull down an average of $51K per year.
-Career duration and the particular city each impact pay for this group, with the former having the largest influence.
-Female Institutional Research Specialists survey participants are more prevalent than men — 64 percent of professionals.
-Most workers in this position report high levels of job satisfaction.
+For Institutional Research Specialists, annual average wages total $52K per year.
+Career length and the particular city each impact pay for this group, with the former having the largest influence.
+Most Institutional Research Specialists survey respondents are women (73 percent).
+Most Institutional Research Specialists report high levels of job satisfaction.
 A large number enjoy medical while most get dental coverage.
 Vision coverage is also available to a majority.
 The data in this summary comes from the PayScale salary survey.